-During this search, we come across places, events or names from history with interesting stories that arouse our curiosity.
-I believe that we do not even dig out a lot of interesting things because they have not been popularized so far and have remained hidden deep in the world of the Internet.
+During that search and research, we will come across places, events or people from history with interesting stories that will arouse our curiosity.
+I believe that we do not dig out all of the interesting things because they have not been popularized so far and have remained hidden deep on the Internet.

 Thanks to the Internet and the age in which we live, the age of computers and developed information and communication technologies, we have a phenomenal possibility of lightning-fast access to all possible data, whether it is in letter or image form.
 But the internet, or technology, will never be able to provide that sense of satisfaction that permeates us when we visit a LIVE location that has attracted us to the screens of our computers and cell phones.

 Regardless of our personal preferences, whether we choose a place to visit because of the natural environment, beaches, food and drink, culture or history, we will certainly visit the sights of the chosen destination that we heard about, when we were already there.
 For example, the palace of the Roman emperor Diocletian in Split, the pirate fortress in Omis or the skywalk in Makarska.
 Curious, we will read the information related to the place of visit and most likely forget it soon.
 We will also take a selfie, announce to the whole planet via social networks that we have been there and sail further towards the horizon and some other location…

 BUT NO, NO, NO… NO MORE.
 At least not in Central Dalmatia.